Heritage in the gun

 When they reached civilisation, they also told Mike Willis, Mark Willis’s dad and Hedgcock’s father-in-law and a founding director of Willowbank.
 He emailed Manatū Taonga/Ministry for Culture and Heritage to notify it of the cannon and its whereabouts and received an automatic acknowledgement.
 Ten days later, he received an email suggesting he contact the Southland office of Heritage New Zealand Pouhere Taonga (HNZPT).
 He duly sent an email, but never received a reply.

-Meanwhile, photographs of the cannon and the cave inscription were posted on Willowbank’s social media, and this caught the eye of journalist Susan Sandys from the Ashburton Guardian.
-A few days later, the Otago Daily Times also ran a story.
+Meanwhile, photographs of the cannon and the cave inscription were posted on Willowbank’s social media, and this caught the eye of journalist Susan Sandys from The Star.
+A few days later, the story also ran in the Otago Daily Times and the New Zealand Herald.
 Soon, Willowbank was receiving messages from all over the country: from media, from amateur shipwreck and maritime archaeology enthusiasts—and from John Lucas, operations manager of the Te Anau office of the Department of Conservation (DOC), who was in high dudgeon.
 “It was not,” as Mike Willis puts it, “a good conversation.”
 Lucas read him the riot act, citing the law regarding historic places and heritage artefacts.
 He accused Willowbank staff of violating the tapu of the cave—and, by revealing its location, placing it at risk of further desecration by fossickers and souvenir hunters.
 The cannon should not have been moved, Lucas said, and to have moved it was to have unlawfully disturbed a valuable archaeological site.
 There was more in the same vein.

 Mike Willis had not, at this point, seen the Otago Daily Times article, but once he tracked it down, he was confused.
 There was nothing in the story, so far as he could tell, that would assist anyone who wanted to try to find the cave, and he phoned Lucas to tell him so.
 DOC was not mollified.
 In early August, Lucas issued a press release entitled “Agencies encourage a ‘look, don’t touch’ policy for all heritage sites”, which likened places of archaeological interest to areas of conservation significance and warned against “advertising” their existence and location.
 In the wake of it, Willowbank’s social media sites began fielding accusations of cultural vandalism.
 “Even the helicopter pilots were grumpy with us,” Mike Willis says, “because we’d told them to keep [the find] quiet and they were copping it from DOC for not telling them.”
 It was as though he and his colleagues at Willowbank had blundered into a minefield.